lidia-almazan/climate-change/temperature-evolution-report.md

     ##  Algeria    :   0
     ##  (Other)    :   0

 The data is from the first of November of 1743, and we have 3166 registered temperatures.
-In the Spanish case the minimum average temperature is 2°C and the maximum 26°C with a mean of 14°C.
+In the case of Spain the minimum average temperature is 2°C and the maximum 26°C with a mean of 14°C.

 We select only the data from 1800 until 2013 and we group it by year indepentdly of the month, averaging all the month of the same year.